data-to-insight/ssd-data-model/README.md

 # Children's Services Standard Safeguarding Dataset (SSD)

-This is the source repository for the Standard CSC dataset for LAs and associated toolset (Project 1a SSD).
-The dataset is a broader dataset for Children's Social Care (CSC) in safeguarding authorities, expanding beyond the existing returns _(Ref: Stage 1)_ with a suite of methods/tools that all local authorities can adopt at zero running cost to independently produce the dataset _(Ref: Stage 2)_.
-The dataset aims to flatten existing local variation in collected data, thus enabling a significantly expanded set of data items and providing a national level consistency and improved independent LA benchmarking.
-A six-year historical data scope is suggested across the range of safeguarding activities performed by councils.
-The project is developed in allignment with the Care Review and current social work practice.
+This is the (in progress)source repository for the Standard CSC Dataset for LAs and associated toolset (Project 1a SSDF).
+A broader, more granular, standardised dataset for Children's Social Care (CSC) in safeguarding authorities.
+Enabling increased scope for bespoke local analysis, using sector-driven national level data, that extends the existing DfE returns _(Ref: Project Stage 1)_ combined with a suite of methods/tools that all local authorities can adopt at near-zero running cost to independently produce the standardised dataset _(Ref: Project Stage 2)_.
+Current variation in local data caputure and storage limits data collaboration between LAs to standard ‘core’ datasets – most notably the Children in Need (CIN) Census and SSDA903, for children in need and looked after children respectively – and Ofsted’s “Annex A” specification of child-level data.
+These datasets often lack the depth and granularity that some individual LAs incorporate in bespoke local analysis, including to understand quality of practice and improved outcomes for vunerable children.

+## The initial core of the SSD

+The dataset aims to 'flatten' existing local variation in collected data, thus enabling a significantly expanded collaborative set of data items and providing wider multi-regional/national level consistency, and improved independent LA benchmarking and potential for identifying best practice outcomes journies.
+A six-year historical data scope is being suggested across the range of safeguarding activities performed by councils.
+The project is being developed in allignment with volunteer local authories, the Care Review, current social work practice, ongoing DfE data projects and associated DfE Forum updates.
 Current phase : [prototype](#current-phase).

-## The initial core of the SSD is based on
 ### Current statutory returns
 - SSDA903
 - Annex A